maxmorgan89/frontend-story/learning-notes/Javascript/proxy-reflect.md

 | `[[GetOwnProperty]]`    | `getOwnPropertyDescriptor` | `Object.getOwnPropertyDescriptor`, `for..in`, `Object.keys/values/entries`                            |
 | `[[OwnPropertyKeys]]`   | `ownKeys`                  | `Object.getOwnPropertyNames`, `Object.getOwnPropertySymbols`, `for..in`, `Object.keys/values/entries` |

-JavaScript enforces some invariants – conditions that must be fulfilled by internal methods and traps. ost of them are for return values:
+JavaScript enforces some invariants – conditions that must be fulfilled by internal methods and traps.
+Most of them are for return values:

 - `[[Set]]` must return true if the value was written successfully, otherwise false.
 - `[[Delete]]` must return true if the value was deleted successfully, otherwise false.